KashouMMT/KashouMMT/README.md

 - 👯 I’m looking to collaborate on: Anything that is Web application or software development for both window or Linux.
 Willing to learn new languages and frameworks.
 - 💬 Ask me about: Anything.
 I'm willing to learn anything new.
 - 📫 How to reach me: My Gmail: (mmyaatthum925@gmail.com), My Phone number: +66634356148, +95974212903
 - ⚡ Fun fact: AI is simply just a tool.
-It can't replace you.
+It can't replace you and your creativity

 ## 🛠️ Technologies & Tools